Digital Signal Analysis

 The 802.15.4 analysis window lists all detected transmitters.
 800MHz, 900MHz and 2.4 GHz frequencies can be analyzed, and display the Pan Source and destination address of detected transmitter data packets, control packets, transmitted data size, last dB level of source data and time after last detection.
 An authorized transmitter list can be created to identify new or unauthorized devices operating within the controlled location.

-The Demodulator allows you to identify DVB-T2 signals and determine the main parameters, including the occupied frequency band, FFT size, the value of the protection interval, the number of transport streams in the signal, the modulation of service packets and the modulation of each transport stream.
+The demodulators allow for identification of DVB-T and DVB-T2 signals and determine the main parameters, including the occupied frequency band, FFT size, the value of the protection interval, the number of transport streams in the signal, the modulation of service packets and the modulation of each transport stream.
 Also, with sufficient IQ quality it allows you to demodulate transport streams (*. ts files), from which you can get audio and video content.

 Signal Classification Analysis Recognition System (SCARS):